 *Retailers that supply articles directly and exclusively to consumers are not required to submit SCIP notifications.

-Even though the SCIP notification obligation lies with the EU importer, Non-EU suppliers will have an important role as they need to provide the necessary information to the EU importer to enable notifications by downstream EU article suppliers to the SCIP database.
+Even though the SCIP notification obligation lies with the EU importer, Non-EU suppliers have an important role as they need to provide the necessary information to the EU importer to enable notifications by downstream EU article suppliers to the SCIP database.

-Consequently, it is very important that EU importers will contact their non-EU suppliers well in advance and let them know about their upcoming obligations to start gathering all the information needed to successfully prepare and submit their notifications.
+Consequently, it is very important that EU importers contact their non-EU suppliers well in advance and let them know about their obligations to start gathering all the information needed to successfully prepare and submit their notifications.
 Additionally, international supply chains, with manufacturing plants outside Europe, are very complex and involve many actors around the world.
 Therefore, creating awareness of the new requirement in the supply chain is crucial.

 The SCIP notification will have to include several points of information, including Article Identification (Identifiers, Name, Article Category), Safe use Information, and information on the SVHC in the article.
 The submission of the notification will be done in a specific SCIP-format on IUCLID.
 A comprehensive list of all information requirements for the SCIP database can be found here.